Calcutta High Court: Currently serving

+Former judges

 Building

 The neo-Gothic High Court building was constructed in 1872, ten years after the establishment of the court itself.

 The design, by then government architect Walter Granville, was loosely modelled on the 13th-century Cloth Hall at Ypres, Belgium.

 In 1977 another building named High Court Centenary Building or annexed building was inaugurated to reduce the pressure.

 Connectivity

 Rails

 Eden Gardens railway station is the nearest railway station, which is 650 meters away from the court.
 Esplanade metro station, the nearest rapid rail transit is 1.3 km away.